-The positions of Head Boy, Head Girl and their deputies are positions of responsibilities and ones that provide an important connection between pupils and staff.
-At Capital 6 students are given the opportunity to make a real difference and be an active member of Capital 6 by becoming a part of the Student Voice body.
+The positions of Head Boy, Head Girl, their deputies and House Captains are key responsibilities in the Academy and ones that provide an important connection between students and staff.
+Capital 6 students are given the opportunity to make a real difference and be an active member of Capital 6 by becoming a part of the Student Leadership structure .
+The Head Boy and Head Girl take the lead in our Student Parliament.

 Students of the Year

-This award is given each year to 2 students graduating from Year 13.
-The award consists of an inscribed glass trophy and a prize of £100.
+This award is given each year to two students graduating from Year 13.
+The award consists of an inscribed glass trophy and a cash prize.
 It is given to students who have shown outstanding commitment and achievement academically and also have contributed to Capital City Academy and the wider community.

 All Year 12 students should volunteer at least one period per week in assisting with a variety of activities around the school.
 Students can help in lessons, act as Reading Mentors and/or Literacy Leaders for younger students, translating for parents and newly arrived EAL students.